 13 tips for praying the Rosary with kids

 Catholic dad Jerry Windley-Daoust says that a lot of Catholic parents would love to say the rosary with their kids if the experience wasn’t quite so fraught.
 At our house, we barely make it out of the preliminaries before the littles are swinging their beads around like lassos which inevitably become airborne missiles and if you have ever been whacked in the face by a rosary mid-Hail Mary, you know it kind of ruins the mood.
 Our older kids are better, but I personally remember doing some groaning and eye-rolling as a teen when it came time for the rosary.
 Fortunately, we’ve come up with a couple insights that help us to pray the rosary as a family in a more sane and meaningful way.
 Find 12 ways to help kids with the Rosary online.

 What are your family’s rituals when someone gets sick?
 Healing was a centerpiece of Jesus’ ministry, and he instructed his disciples to heal, too.
 Make praying for healing part of your family’s routine when someone gets sick.
-Here’s how, and a blessing to use.
+On our website you’ll discover how, along with a blessing to use.